YorkDojo/yorkdojo.github.io/_worksheets/microbit/step-counter.md

 - A BBC microbit & battery holder
 - A big rubber band

-## Step One: Open up the block editor
+## Step Zero: Open up the block editor

 [Open up the Microbit block editor](https://www.microbit.co.uk/app/#create:xczaux) and then plug into your microbit into your computer.

-## Step Two: 'steps' variable
+## Step One: 'steps' variable

 To count the number of steps we take, we need to store the number on the microbit in it's memory.
 We can do this by using a variable.
 A variable is like a postbox that we can put numbers and text into, change it, and then get it back by using it's name later.